-It only takes a few minutes of talking to #Levo100 honoree Michelle Edgar to know that you are speaking with a remarkably passionate and driven person.
-Whether she is opening up about her seamless transition from journalism to music or her reasoning behind starting not one, but two organizations, we’re not quite sure when she finds time for sleep.
-But apparently she doesn’t really need it.
+Honoree of #Levo100, Michelle Edgar, is a remarkably passionate and driven person that you would know almost immediately upon talking to her.
+We’re not sure when she finds time to sleep, considering all that she does.
+Between her successful transition from journalism to music or her reasoning behind starting not one but two organizations, it’s hard to keep up with this woman!
+She doesn’t need it.
 “You can always have a day off, but I generally don’t.
 I love what I do,” she admits.

-In addition to being the strategic business development director for FRUKT, a creative agency, Michelle is the founder and CEO of The XX Project, an invitation-only group for professional women who are leaders and mentors in various industries.
-She is also founder of the non-profit organization Music Unites, which brings music education to inner-city kids.
+In addition to directing strategic business development for FRUKT, a creative agency, Michelle is the head of The XX Project, an organization comprised exclusively of professional women leaders and mentors from various industries.
+In addition to being a CEO and musician, she also founded the non-profit organization Music Unites, which provides access to music education for inner-city children.

-Perhaps it was her training as a professional pianist from a young age that instilled a need to pursue excellence and an overwhelming love of music.
-It helped her land a coveted stint at Vanity Fair while she was an undergrad at Northwestern.
+Because she received professional training as a young pianist, perhaps this instilled in her a desire for greatness and an immense passion for music.
+While she was completing her undergraduate degree at Northwestern, a Vanity Fair opportunity opened up to her and she landed the gig.
 “I reached out to the publisher and said I will do anything to come work for you in London,” she says.
-Her dedicated work was recognized, as the publisher there helped her get a job at Women’s Wear Daily, and that eventually led to her running the beauty department at OK! magazine.
+The publisher at her former workplace recognized her dedication and helped her get a job at Women’s Wear Daily.
+This eventually led to her running the beauty department of OK! magazine.

-Edgar was kicking butt in journalism, but her passion and desire to work in the music industry would not subside.
-Using those same skills that got her the gig at Vanity Fair, she talked her way into a job at Warner Brothers Music.
-She continued to climb the ladder with prominent positions at Quest Management, KIDinaKORNER, Redlight Management and eventually her current job at Frukt, but she also wanted to give something back to this industry she loved, which led to the launch of Music Unites.
+Edgar had a successful career in journalism, but she couldn’t shake her passion for the music industry.
+By utilizing the same skills that landed her the job at Vanity Fair, she was able to talk her way into a job at Warner Brothers Music.
+After gaining experience and prominent positions at Quest Management, KIDinaKORNER, Redlight Management, and eventually Frukt, she decided to give something back to the music industry that she loved so much by launching Music Unites.

-Ever the overachiever, she didn’t stop there.
-Edgar came up with the idea for The XX Project because she “wanted to take [her] career to the next level and I wanted to have a place where women could come, collaborate and create businesses to help further one another.
+Already an overachiever, she didn’t stop there.
+The XX Project was Edgar’s idea because she “wanted to take [her] career to the next level and I wanted to have a place where women could come, collaborate and create businesses to help further one another.
 The idea was to create something where I could really hear from women both personally and professionally.
 So I started throwing these TED-like talks,” she says.

-Through over 25 events in the past two years, The XX Project has featured speakers including Soledad O’Brien and Eve, and just completed its first women’s empowerment retreat in partnership with Equinox, which featured speakers including Christine Hassler, spiritual counselor; life coach and author Damona Hoffman; and Allison Hagendorf, health and lifestyle coach.
+The XX Project has hosted over 25 events in the past two years, featuring notable speakers such as Soledad O’Brien and Eve.
+It just completed its first women’s empowerment retreat in partnership with Equinox.
+The event included Christine Hassler, spiritual counselor; Damona Hoffman, life coach and author; and Allison Hagendorf, health and lifestyle coach among its lineup of presenters.
 “It is just really exciting to see women get excited, empowered and support one another,” Edgar says.

-Clearly, Edgar knows how to follow her passion and stay hungry.
-Lucky for us, she’s not stingy with sharing her secrets to success.
-Here are here three top tips to becoming a #Boss.
+Edgar is great at following her passion and staying driven.
+Fortunately, she doesn’t withhold valuable information and is generous with sharing her secrets to success.
+Here are three of her tips for becoming a #Boss.

 “It’s about identifying your passions and I’ve always been really resourceful and did my due diligence.
 I always became as knowledgeable about the industry and researched it to death.
 You need to find out the major tentpoles and who are the best leaders.
 It was that knowledge that helped me get my jobs without the exact experience they were looking for.”